Jebet812/Notes/AWS-CCP.md

 * **Cloud-based deployment:** Migrate all existing applications to cloud or design and build new applications on cloud.
 * **On-Prem/Private cloud deployment:** Resources are deployed on prenises by using virtualization and resource management tools.
 * **Hybrid deployment:** Connects cloud based resources to on-prem infrastructure.
 Supported by AWS Direct Connect.

+### Well Architected Framework

+***Pillars**
+1. **Operational Excellence:** ability to support development and run workloads effectively, gain insight into their operations, and to continuously improve supporting processes and procedures to deliver business value.
+*design principles*
+- Perform operations as code.
+- Make frequent, small, reversable changes.
+- Refine operations procedures frequently
+- Anticipate failure.
+- Learn from all operational failures.
+2. **Security:**bility to protect data, systems, and assets to take advantage of cloud technologies to improve your security.
+*design principles*
+- Implement a strong identity foundation.
+- Maintain traceability.
+- Apply security at all layers.
+- Automate security best practices.
+- Protect data in transit and at rest.
+- Keep people away from data.
+- Prepare for security events.
+3. **Reliability:** ability of a workload to perform its intended function correctly and consistently when it’s expected to.
+This includes the ability to operate and test the workload through its total lifecycle.
+*design principles*
+- Automatically recover from failure.
+- Test recovery procedures.
+- Scale horizontally to increase aggregate workload availability.
+- Stop guessing capacity.
+- Manage change in automation.
+4. **Performance efficiency:** ability to use computing resources efficiently to meet system requirements, and to maintain that efficiency as demand changes and technologies evolve.
+*design principles*
+- Democratize advanced techniologies.
+- Go global in minutes.
+- Use serverless architectures.
+- Experiment more often.
+- Consider mechanical sympathy.
+5. **Cost optimization:** includes the ability to run systems to deliver business value at the lowest price point.
+*design principles*
+- Implement Cloud Financial Management.
+-  Adopt a consumption model.
+- Measure overall efficiency.
+- Stop spending money on undifferentiated heavy lifting.
+- Analyze and attribute expenditure.
+6. **Sustainability:**focuses on environmental impacts, especially energy consumption and efficiency, since they are important levers for architects to inform direct action to reduce resource usage.
+*design principles*
+- Understand your imapact.
+- Establish sustainaility goals.
+- Maximize utilization.
+- Anticipate and adopt new, more efficient hardware and software offerings.
+- Use managed services.
+- Reduce the downstream impact of your cloyd workloads.

 </p>